Contents

 First Steps

-3. Click Protect an Application and locate the entry for macOS in the applications list.
+Locate the entry for macOS in the applications list.
 Click Protect to the far-right to configure the application and get your integration key, secret key, and API hostname.
 You'll need this information to complete your setup.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.

 If you're not ready to enforce Duo authentication for all users of this system yet, configure the New User Policy for your macOS application to "Allow Access".
 This only prompts users enrolled in Duo for 2FA approval, and lets users not yet enrolled in Duo log on to the system without seeing the Duo prompt.